 Wrist Fractures – Diagnosis and Treatment

 Usually, simple X-rays of the wrist are sufficient to identify wrist fractures, but occasionally a follow-up CAT scan will identify wrist bone fractures not initially detected.
-In many cases, manipulating the bone fragments into good position, splinting—and later casting— of the bones in a reasonably normal position is sufficient to let the body heal properly, with complete, or nearly complete, recovery of normal function.
+In many cases, manipulating the bone fragments into a good position, splinting—and later casting— of the bones in a reasonably normal position is sufficient to let the body heal properly, with complete, or nearly complete, recovery of normal function.
 In those cases where the little wrist bones are crushed, the outlook is less favorable, and may well result in a serious limitation of normal function of the wrist and hand.
 Not only that, but there are some big arteries and nerves that run through little tunnels in the wrist.
 If a fracture causes pressure on either of these, nerve damage or muscle/skin damage may occur in the hand or fingers, an ominous development, indeed.
 Failure to identify a scaphoid (navicular) wrist bone fracture is a frequent medico-legal problem for physicians.
 Good physical therapy is often the factor that determines the degree of long-term recovery.
-Both range of wrist movement and strength of the associated muscles is commonly dramatically improved with good, intensive physical therapy.
+Both ranges of wrist movement and strength of the associated muscles is commonly dramatically improved with good, intensive physical therapy.

 Contact a Lawyer About Your Wrist Fracture

 If you have suffered a wrist fracture as a result of a car accident or negligence of others, Parker Scheer recommends that you consult with a personal injury lawyer and evaluate your case.
 For your free confidential case review click here and receive a response from one of our attorneys within hours.
-If you prefer, you can also telephone our offices in Boston seven days a week at toll free .
+If you prefer, you can also telephone our offices in Boston seven days a week at toll-free.